fmalina/revisions-blocl/activism/fromruinsofempire.md

 the Muslim world as it took stock of its own helplessness against an increasingly aggressive West.

-Modernization, it was clear, hadn’t secured the Ottomans against infidels; on the contrary, it had made them more dependent.
+Modernization, it was clear, hadn't secured the Ottomans against infidels; on the contrary, it had made them more dependent.
 Nor had it saved Egypt from buckling to British pressure – indeed, its globalized economy had made Egypt a subservient client state.